grimmerk/switchv/README.md

 4. handle minimizing electron app case (how?)

-5. Sometimes tray menu will not show.
+5. ~~Sometimes tray menu will not show.
 It seems to be because too many menu apps?
+Yes.
+It is all about macbook notch.
+We can not solve it~~

 6. Insecure Content-Security-Policy warning